Michelle Phan: Blog and YouTube career

-In 2005, Phan had a personal blog where she posted makeup tutorials, which led her followers requesting for more.
+In 2005, Phan had a personal blog where she posted makeup tutorials, which led to her followers requesting more.
 She began posting tutorial vlogs on Xanga under the username "Ricebunny" and then began posting on YouTube in May 2007.

 BuzzFeed featured two of Phan's "How To Get Lady Gaga's Eyes" makeup tutorials in 2009 and 2010, which helped them go viral and brought her over a million subscribers.
 In 2010, Lancôme made Phan their official video makeup artist after she featured some of their products in her videos, making her the company's first Vietnamese-American spokesperson.

 In 2015, Phan was named to the Inc. 30 under 30 and Forbes 30 under 30 lists.
 The same year, she raised $100 million to value the company Ipsy at over $500 million.

 Phan abruptly went on hiatus from YouTube in 2015.
 On June 1, 2017, Phan returned with her first video since the hiatus explaining why she took her break.
 Phan cited legal troubles, the failure of EM Cosmetics' initial launch, and her issues with self-image as what led her to take a break.
 She continued her hiatus until officially returning to YouTube in September 2019.